 This facility is located inside the Children’s Cancer Hospital.
 It offers a lounge, waiting area, dining area, fully stocked kitchen and two private bedrooms with a shared bath.
 Reservations can be set up through the Hospital Welcome Desk.
 The manager also can give visitors access to a bedroom for a rest during daytime hours.
 This Ronald McDonald House location is designed only for short stays.
 A larger stand-alone facility in the Texas Medical Center is available for long-term visits.

-It offers a pool table, jukebox, mini-kitchen, computers with Internet access and video games.
+The updated lounge offers a pool table, jukebox, mini-kitchen, computers with Internet access and video games.
 A separate area can be used for vocational counseling, group counseling and secondary and high school classes.
-The room also has a large-screen television with theater-style seats for watching movies and TV or playing video games.
-It hosts an adolescent and young adult gathering at 1 p.m. every Friday in the theater room.
+The room also has in a large screen that features events and news and a large-screen television with theater-style seats for watching movies or playing video games.
+Kim's Place hosts an adolescent and young adult gathering every Friday at 1 p.m. in the theater room.
 Gatherings usually focus on a central activity, such as arts and crafts, scrapbooking or music therapy.

 Location: Main Building, 2nd floor, near The Park (room B2.4309)